Tokyo chosen to host 2025 track world championships - WHIZ News

 The state-of-the-art track in Tokyo helped Sydney McLaughlin and Karsten Warholm each break world records in their 400-meter hurdle finals.
 Warholm ran in 45.94 seconds and McLaughlin finished in 51.46 but broke that record earlier this year (51.41) in Eugene.

-Elaine Thompson-Herah finished the 100 meters in 10.61 seconds to break Florence Griffith-Joyner’s 33-year-old Olympic record.
+Elaine Thompson-Herah finished the 100 in 10.61 seconds to break Florence Griffith-Joyner’s 33-year-old Olympic record.

 This year’s world championships, which begin Friday at Hayward Stadium in Eugene, were also pushed back one year because of the pandemic.
 Next year’s games will be held in Budapest, Hungary.